PM Mahinda Rajapaksa resigns amid worst economic crisis; Lanka imposes nationwide curfew | Politics

 - Sri Lanka

+Sri Lanka's Prime Minister Mahinda Rajapaksa resigned on Monday after clinging on to power for weeks, following unprecedented anti-government protests demanding his ouster as well as the administration led by his younger brother and President Gotabaya Rajapaksa over the country's worst economic crisis that led to acute shortages of staple food, fuel and power.

-Sri Lankan Prime Minister Mahinda Rajapaksa resigned on Monday amid unprecedented economic turmoil, hours after his supporters attacked anti-government protesters outside President Gotabaya Rajapaksa's office, leaving at least 130 people injured and prompting authorities to impose a nationwide curfew and deploy army troops in the capital.
+Mahinda's resignation comes hours after his supporters attacked anti-government protesters outside President Gotabaya's office, leaving at least 154 people injured and prompting authorities to impose a nationwide curfew and deploy army troops in the national capital.
+At least two people, including a ruling party MP, were killed during violent clashes.

 ''Effective immediately I have tendered my resignation as Prime Minister to the President,'' Mahinda tweeted.

-Prime Minister Mahinda in his resignation letter said that he is stepping down to pave way for the All-Party Interim Government to be formed.
+Mahinda in his resignation letter said that he is stepping down to pave the way for the All-Party Interim Government to be formed.

-''I write to inform (you) that I have decided to resign from the post of prime minister with immediate effect.
-This is in line with your request made at the special cabinet meeting held on May 6, wherein you said that you intend to set up an all-party interim government,'' he wrote in his resignation letter.

-He said that he will be ''ready to make any sacrifice even in the future to help the people and the government overcome the present crisis.''
-At least two Cabinet ministers have also announced their resignations.
+He said that he will be ''ready to make any sacrifice even in the future in order to help the people and the government overcome the present crisis.''
+The Cabinet was also dissolved with the resignation of the Prime Minister.

-The violence occurred as pressure mounted on the embattled government led by his younger brother and President Gotabaya to form an interim administration to overcome the worst economic crisis facing the country.
+Earlier in the day, Prime Minister Mahinda's supporters attacked anti-government demonstrators at MynaGoGama and GotaGoGama protest sites.
+The tents opposite Temple Trees, the official residence of the prime minister, were dismantled by a mob.

+Police used water cannons to disperse the unruly ruling party protestors.
+The police formed a human chain to prevent the protesters from entering GotaGoGama.

+However, the mob pushed their way past the police human chain and attacked GotaGoGama.
+Around 154 people were injured in the violence.

-Curfew was imposed islandwide with immediate effect until further notice, a police spokesperson was quoted as saying by the local media.
+Army troops were deployed to the protest sites to bring the situation under control.
+Curfew, which was initially declared in the national capital, was imposed islandwide with immediate effect until further notice, a police spokesperson said.

-A military contingent was deployed to the protest site to assist law enforcement after clashes between pro-government and protestors at MynaGoGama and GotaGoGama protest sites left around 130 people injured.

-The defense secretary has urged public support to maintain peace in the country, while three armed forces have been called in to assist police for public security.
-Leave for all police personnel was canceled until further notice.
+The defence secretary urged public support to maintain peace in the country, while three-armed forces have been called in to assist police for public security.
+Leave for all police personnel was cancelled until further notice.

+However, the violence against anti-government protesters triggered widespread anger, with people turning their wrath on Rajapaksa supporters.

+The vehicles carrying supporters of Prime Minister Mahinda were stopped and attacked in many parts of the country.

 Sri Lanka is currently in the throes of unprecedented economic turmoil since its independence from Britain in 1948.
 The crisis is caused in part by a lack of foreign currency, which has meant that the country cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.